cocomo29/TeamMate/ReadMe.md

 - Chrome browser.
 You can download it from [here](https://www.google.com/chrome/).
 - Chrome driver.
 You can download it from [here](https://chromedriver.chromium.org/downloads).

 **Note:** you'll need to download the version of the Chrome driver that matches your Chrome browser version.
-You can check your Chrome browser's version by typing `chrome://version/` in the address or by clickng [here](chrome://version/). ⚠️
+You can check your Chrome browser's version by typing `chrome://version/` in the address bar. ⚠️

 # Installation
 Follow the steps below to install the script.